-PowerFleet, Inc. (PWFL) CEO Chris Wolfe on Q1 2020 Results - Earnings Call Transcript

 I'm glad to hear you guys and your families and teams are safe.
 Maybe just to dig in a little bit more on Mike's question on OpEx.
 You talked about some permanently fixed and optimized cost structures as well as some variable like comp structures that would come back.
 Could you kind of give us an idea about how that breaks down?

-And also Ned, in terms of depreciation, amortization in the quarter, could you give us quick breakdown of what the Pointer to a location amortization was related to the deal and then I had a couple of follow-ups?
+And also Ned, in terms of depreciation, amortization in the quarter, could you give us quick breakout of what the Pointer Telocation amortization was related to the deal and then I had a couple of follow-ups?

 Ned Mavrommatis